eromero-vlc/chromaform/README.md

    uses MKL if MKLROOT is set, or OpenBLAS or ATLAS if they have pkg-config sets available.

+* `--gmp=[build|system]`:
+   Use the qmp in the system if 'system' is given; otherwise, it downloads a recent version.
+By default, it detects if they have pkg-config configuration available.

 ## Compilation flags:
 Control the flags use for building the packages.